nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1. Delete the 'data' file if any.
-Relaunch the app by double-clicking the jar file.
+Relaunch the app by double-clicking the JAR file.
    <br>
    Expected: A new data file is generated